Skip to main content

 Climate action: 11 steps to smart heating

 Heating our homes can cost a lot in terms of carbon, as well as energy bills.
-In fact, around 14% of our total emissions comes from heating our homes, workplaces and public buildings.
+In fact, around 10% of total UK emissions come from home heating.

-By switching to smart heating, we can significantly reduce the amount of energy we use – making it one of ten key climate actions you can take to cut your carbon footprint.
+By switching to smart heating, we can significantly reduce the amount of energy we use – making a key climate action you can take to cut your carbon footprint.

-Here, we provide a roadmap to doing smart heating.
+Here, we provide a roadmap to smart heating.

 When we talk about smart heating, we mean using systems that allow you to heat your home only when and where it’s needed.
-By controlling your heating systems via your home wifi, it can delay your heating if you’re going to be late home or choose only to heat the kitchen if that’s the only room you’ll be using.
+By controlling your heating systems via your home wifi, it can delay your heating if you’re going to be late home or choose to only heat the room you're spending time in.

 Below we provide a step-by-step guide to setting up smart thermostats and smart radiator valves.
 We also outline everything you need to know about smart metres and smart tariffs.